blackducksoftware/detect_rescan/README.md

 * The following additional programs must be installed in the environment and the script will check for them:
     - cksum (usually installed on MacOS & Linux)
     - curl
   Please refer to your platform documentation to install these.
-The program jq is also required but will be downloaded dynamically if not available.
+The program jq is also required but will be downloaded dynamically by the script if not available.

 * The script uses a custom field (`prevScanData` of type `Text Area`) in Project Versions by default to store previous scan data.
-The API key used for scanning will require the `Bom Manager` permission within the projects to be scanned (or be the project creator) to read and update this custom field.
+The API key used for scanning will require the `BOM Manager` permission within the projects to be scanned (or be the project creator) to read and update this custom field.

 * Alternatively, if the `--file` option is specified, the script will write the file `.bdprevscan` to the top-level folder of the project to be scanned which needs to be retained between runs.
 If the project location is not persistent, then the .bdprevscan file should be copied to a permanent location (and copied back before subsequent runs) or the script could be modified to write to a persistent location to ensure the file is saved between runs.

 * The script uses Synopsys Detect to perform scans, and has the same prerequisites including internet connectivity to download the script, connection to Black Duck server to upload scans, access to package managers for dependency analysis etc.

-* Detect_rescan should not be used for projects where more than 1 signature scan has been mapped.
+* Detect_rescan should not be used for projects where more than 1 signature scan has been mapped to a single Black Duck project version.

 * Detect_rescan does not support Snippet or Binary scan types (Dependency and Signature scans are supported).